 It is not yet known which pathological changes triggered by smoking can influence the development and progression of MS.

 Various studies have shown that the microbiome influences the immune system and autoimmune diseases in general.
 Intestinal bacteria can dampen or activate the immune.

 According to a study funded by the National MS Society in 2019, nearly 1 million people live with MS in the United States and 2.5 million worldwide.
 Most people with MS are diagnosed between the ages of 20 and 50, although it can occur in young children and older adults.
 While cases of MS are found in most ethnicities, it is most common in Caucasians of northern European ancestry.

 Women are 2 to 3 times more likely to develop MS than men.
 MS is known to occur more frequently in areas that are farther from the equator.

 Characteristics and Symptoms (Part 5 of Is MS genetic?)

-MS symptoms are widely varied among individuals, in both type and amount.
-Some of the more and less common primary symptoms of MS are:
+MS signs and symptoms are widely varied among individuals, in both type and amount.
+Some of the more and less common primary symptoms include:

 - Walking (gait) difficulties